FuelLabs/sway/docs/slides/encoding.md

 ```

 ---

-# How it works? (callee's POV)
+# How it works? (contract being called POV)

-Code above was calling a contract implemented like:
+The example above was calling a contract implemented like:

 ```rust
 impl TestContract for Contract {